Skip to main content

 • Click on refresh on the right side of the page: View the latest information.

-• Click on in the column on the right side of the target object in the list: View SQL playback.
+• Click on View DDL in the Actions column on the right side of the target object in the list: View SQL playback.

 5Full Replication (displayed in scenarios involving full replication)Displays the progress and detailed information of full replication.

-• Click on on the right side of the page: View various monitoring indicators during full replication.
-During full replication, you can also click on on the right side of the monitoring indicator page to limit the rate of writing to the target data source per second.
+• Click on Monitor on the right side of the page: View various monitoring indicators during full replication.
+During full replication, you can also click on Flow Control Settings on the right side of the monitoring indicator page to limit the rate of writing to the target data source per second.
 The unit is rows/second.

 • Click on refresh on the right side of the page: View the latest information.